-Taking on experimental attitude with her first graphic project Polarity (pink, silver) Campau chose a single dry acrylic knob as her matrix that was then run through the press together with a piece of hand cut and hand coloured chine-collé paper.
+Taking on an experimental attitude with her first graphic project Polarity (pink, silver) Campau chose a single dry acrylic knob as her matrix.
+It was consequently run through the press together with a piece of the artist’s hand-cut and hand coloured chine-collé paper.
 The outcome of the experiment – the final print – is a fine example of the core traits of Campau’s work.
-On the one hand we see the rigours linearity of the artist’s signature brush stroke while on the other we are surprised by the work’s tactile presence.
+On the one hand, we see the rigours linearity of the artist’s signature brush stroke while on the other we are surprised by the work’s tactile presence.

 Ruth Campau (b.
 1955) is represented by Gether Contemporary, Copenhagen, Denmark; FeldbuschWiesner Galerie, Berlin, Germany; Galerie Hartwich, Sellin auf Rügen, Germany, Petra Gut Contemporary, Zürich, Switzerland and Galerie Kernel, Cáceres, Spain.